Diversity & Community Affairs

 In this podcast, Patty Olsen, Chief Human Resources Officer at Huron and Dr. Isaac Dixon, Associate Vice President of Portland State University explore the relevancy of affinity groups with Cindy-Ann Thomas of Littler Mendleson.

-Take a look at the 2017 Diversity & Community Affairs By the Numbers to see how our culture and community efforts have made an impact, both externally and internally.
+Take a look at the 2018 Culture & Community Affairs By the Numbers to see how our efforts have made an impact, both externally and internally.

 Diversity & Inclusion